Amy Mills BACP Accredited Counsellor for Children, Young People and Adults

 ** Page and Wosket (2014) Supervising the Counsellor and Psychotherapist: A Cyclical Model.
 Routledge

 More Information and Appointments

 There is more information about my work supervising therapists on my website.
 I offer both individual and group appointments of varying lengths and frequencies to suit your needs.
-As well as face-to-face I offer online and telephone supervision for individual practitioners.
 To discuss whether supervision with me could be helpful for you, you can contact me confidentially by telephone or email using the contact details on this site.
 Alternatively there is a direct appointment booking facility on my website.
 I aim to reply to all enquiries within 48 hours.